 Read Next | Solo travel guide to Egypt

 When it comes to getting to Luxor, you have a lot of options.
-You can read all about how to get to Luxor and the safety of traveling in Luxor as a solo female traveler here.
+You can fly, take a bus or train from Hurgada and Cairo.

 Luxor is known as the land of temples.
-There are more temples located in and around Luxor then anywhere else in Egypt and they are all incredible.
-In Luxor you’ll find the most famous temples which are the Valley of the Kings and the Temple of Luxor.
+There are more temples located in and around Luxor than anywhere else in Egypt and they are all incredible.
+In Luxor, you’ll find the most famous temples which are the Valley of the Kings and the Temple of Luxor.
 You’ll also find my personal favorites, Karnak Temple and the Temple of Hatshepsut.

-There’s also lesser known temples that you can get to from Luxor in just a couple of hours.
+There are also lesser-known temples that you can get to from Luxor in just a couple of hours.
 The options are endless so I’ve created this guide to help you make sure you see the best of the best without missing anything.